 Careers in Media

 You can use this information on media job titles to explore the variety of professions that the media sector has to offer.
-That being said, this discussion only scratches the surface of media by touching on some of the key attributes in a very broad field.
+That said, this discussion only scratches the surface of media by touching on some of the key attributes in a broad field.

 Types of Media Jobs